 The Institute of Environmental Science and Technology (IEST) developed a number of useful recommended practices (RP's) for proper cleanroom design.
 These provided cleanroom designers with specific documentation that could be referenced at multiple stages of the design phase to ensure all recommended procedures were completed.

-Indicated above are seven parts of the ISO document that will govern how cleanrooms are identified, designed, constructed, tested, and operated.
-As this is written all but Parts 1 and 2 still have to go though the approval stages of ISO document adoption.
+Indicated below are seven parts of the ISO document that will govern how cleanrooms are identified, designed, constructed, tested, and operated.
+As this is written all but Parts 1 and 2 still have to go through the approval stages of ISO document adoption.

 This Supplement deals with cleanroom design and construction issues and will therefore address Part 4 in some depth, particularly as it affects current cleanroom design practice.